kalimero0073/myblog/content/en/blog/how_i_created_this_website.md

 +++
-title = "How I created my website in a few hours" subtitle = "" tags = ['web', 'IT'] date = 2021-04-02 draft = false
+title = "How I put this website online in a few hours" subtitle = "" tags = ['web', 'IT'] date = 2021-04-02 draft = false

 # For description meta tag
-description = "How I created my website in a few hours"
+description = "How I put this website online in a few hours"

 # Comment next line and the default banner wil be used.
 banner = '/img/laptop_hands.jpg'